dojo/docs/dojox/string/Builder.rst

 :Version: Dojo Toolkit 1.0+
 :Author: Tom Trenka

 The DojoX String Builder is a constructor designed to make working with large strings, particularly in the context of recursive functions, much more efficient and performant.
-The basic idea (borrowed primarily from the .NET Framework and heavily optimized) is that you can pass around a single Builder object to various functions, and have each function ~append~ string fragments to the Builder; when you are finished, you can simply add the Builder to an existing string or explicitly call the toString method.
+The basic idea (borrowed primarily from the .NET Framework and heavily optimized) is that you can pass around a single Builder object (since objects are passed by reference and not by value) to various functions, and have each function _append_ string fragments to the Builder; when you are finished, you can simply add the Builder to an existing string or explicitly call the toString method.

 A simple example of using the Builder: